 New hires shall be allowed to be screened at a facility approved by the district's population health screening company within the first 30 days of employment.
-To the extent that the employee is screened, the employee shall be allowed to participate in this program, the College shall pay 80% of health insurance premiums for all categories of insurance coverage during the period lasting from the date of hire through the end of the calendar year.
+To the extent that the employee is screened, the employee shall be allowed to participate in this program.
+For employees participating in the HDHP, the College shall pay 80% of health insurance premiums for all categories of insurance coverage during the period lasting from the date of hire through the end of the calendar year.
 In the event the new hire elects not to undergo screening, the College shall pay 78% of health insurance premiums for all categories of insurance coverage.
 Such new hires will participate in this program consistent with other previously existing employees during subsequent calendar years.

-Beginning with January 1, 2013, the College shall pay 80% of health insurance premiums for all categories of insurance coverage for those that participated in IVCC's annual wellness screening and received a total score in the healthy range or demonstrated adequate improvement (or qualifies for an exception) as determined by the district's population health management company.
+For employees participating in the HDHP, the College shall pay 80% of health insurance premiums for all categories of insurance coverage for those that participated in IVCC's annual wellness screening and received a total score in the healthy range or demonstrated adequate improvement (or qualifies for an exception) as determined by the district's population health management company.

-Beginning with January 1, 2013, College shall pay 78% of health insurance premiums for all categories of insurance coverage for those that did not participate in IVCC's annual wellness screening or did not receive a total score in the healthy range and failed to demonstrate adequate improvement (unless qualified for an exception) as determined by the district's population health management company.
+For employees participating in the HDHP, the College shall pay 78% of health insurance premiums for all categories of insurance coverage for those that did not participate in IVCC's annual wellness screening or did not receive a total score in the healthy range and failed to demonstrate adequate improvement (unless qualified for an exception) as determined by the district's population health management company.

-The College shall pay 78% of health insurance premiums for all categories of insurance coverage for faculty that return from leave (such as but not limited to Sabbaticals, FMLA, or Military) who fail to participate in a screening or did not receive a total score in the healthy range and failed to demonstrate adequate improvement (unless qualified for an exception) as determined by the District's population health management company within thirty (30) days after their return to normal duties.
+The College shall pay 78% of health insurance premiums for participants in the HDHP and 73% of health insurance premiums for participants in Plan 1 or Plan 2 for faculty that return from leave (such as but not limited to Sabbaticals, FMLA, or Military) who fail to participate in a screening or did not receive a total score in the healthy range and failed to demonstrate adequate improvement (unless qualified for an exception) as determined by the District's population health management company within thirty (30) days after their return to normal duties.